charlesduan/hicite/README.md

   - `test`: The unit test output
   - `manual`: The compiled user manual

+## Installing

+The file `hicite.tds.zip` contains all of the files necessary for installation.
+It can be generated with the command `make dist`.
+To install, unzip the contents of that file into your local `texmf` directory.

 ## Doc and Docstrip

 This documentation uses the LaTeX *doc* and *docstrip* utilities for separating